internal leaksmeter technology

 City Council Work Session -

-Council identified that residents can receive large bills before realizing their usage has spiked due to a leak.
+Council discussed that residents can receive large bills before realizing their water use has spiked due to a leak.

 City Council Work Session -

-Council asked staff to explore improved customer notifications for high usage, clearer bill messaging about the policy, and safeguards for residents on auto-pay to reduce the risk of large automatic withdrawals after a surprise leak.
+Council asked staff to explore better high-usage notifications, clearer bill messaging about the sewer credit policy, and safeguards for residents on auto-pay to reduce the risk of large automatic withdrawals after a surprise leak.